11.0 Course Scheduling

 For graduate courses cross-listed with undergraduate courses, the course outline must clearly indicate the graduate-level course requirements, which must be above what is required of undergraduate students.

 11.5 IGS Courses

-IGS Courses are scheduled through the College of Graduate Studies.
+IGS Courses are scheduled through the faculty/department offering the course.
 For all IGS directed studies courses, the IGS Course Scheduling Request Form must be completed and accompanied by the graduate-level course outline and corresponding undergraduate course outline (if cross-listed with an undergraduate course).
-All documentation should be submitted to the College of Graduate Studies at least 6 weeks prior to the start of the session.
+All documentation should be submitted to the faculty/department at least 6 weeks prior to the start of the session.